TheLogeek/Project_Hub/README.md

 - **TendoPain** (https://github.com/TheLogeek/TendoPain)

-   A simple and basic cli tool for performing ddos attacks and also for getting up address of a website.
+   A simple and basic cli tool for performing ddos attacks and also for getting ip address of a website.

 - **Keylogger** (https://github.com/TheLogeek/Keylogger)